mkf/ingressmedal/README.md

 ingressmedal
 ============

-AP and medals counting for Ingress (games from Niantic Labs (a Google company))
+AP and medals counting for Ingress (game from Niantic Labs (a Google company))

 Usage
 ---------